Sorting by

 Registered office for all: 1 Churchill Place, London E14 5HP.

-Barclays retirement interest-only mortgage for a tax free lump sum
+Barclays retirement interest-only mortgage for a tax-free lump sum

-Do Barclays do retirement interest-only mortgages?
+Do Barclays offer retirement interest-only mortgages?

-Yes, they make easy applications and have a rate of 4.89% fixed-for-life
+Yes, they make easy applications and have a rate of 5.46% fixed-for-life

 Can you get an interest-only mortgage in retirement?